-At Camp Hobé, campers have the opportunity to rediscover self-confidence and build meaningful friendships.
-Children of all ages make lifelong friends that understand the devastating effects of a frightening disease.
+At Camp Hobé programs, participants have the opportunity to rediscover self-confidence and build meaningful friendships.
+Participants of all ages make lifelong friends that understand the devastating effects of a frightening disease.

-- Day Camp / Hobe’ Juniors: A two-day session for 4 to 6 year olds
+- Day Camp / Hobe’ Juniors camp session: A two-day in-person session for 4 to 6 year-olds

-- Kids Camp (also called Kids Week): A five-day overnight session for 7 to 11 year olds
+- Kids Camp (also called Kids Week) session: A five-day overnight in-person session for 7 to 11 year-olds

-- Teen Camp (also called Teen Week): A five-day overnight session for 12 to 19 year olds
+- Teen Camp (also called Teen Week) session: A five-day overnight in-person session for 12 to 19 year-olds

 - Competitive and noncompetitive field games